idusortus/pkce-aspire-webapi-standaloneBlazorWasm/src-aspire/Readme.md

 }); // KeyCloak (Aspire.Keycloak.Authentication)
 ```

-## Blazorwasm SPA
+#### Configure Keycloak for use in Blazor/Program.cs
-- Nothing fancy.
-You'll have to inspect the browser console.
-AppConfig or WWWRoot/appsettings.Development.json or env client secrets would be better than constants.
+- You'll have to inspect the browser console for Tokens.
+- AppConfig or WWWRoot/appsettings.Development.json or env client secrets would be better than constants.
 ```csharp
 const string WEBAPI_HTTPS_URL = "https://localhost:7044";
 const string KEYCLOAK_EXPOSED_PORT = "http://localhost:8081";